-If you would like to know, more about the trip then please contact us.
+If you would like to know more about the trip and discuss dates then please contact us.

-If you would like to go ahead and book a place, you can make your deposit of GBP £500 (Mastercard or VISA) below
+Then when you are ready to go ahead and book a place, you can make your deposit of GBP £500 (Mastercard or VISA) below

 Note - please use Ref: 'MACD'